rmb938/gw2groups/README.md

 1. Under OAuth2/URL Generator select the following
     * `bot`, `applications.commands`, `messages.read`
     * Copy the URL into your browser and invite the Bot to your server
-1. Run `ngrok http 8080` and copy the URL into the `Interactions Endpoint URL`
+1. Run `make discord-ngrok` and copy the URL into the `Interactions Endpoint URL`
     * This URL will change every time so you'll need to copy it every time

+TODO: command to register slash commands

 #### Playfab Setup